preciofishbone/OmniaDocs/quality-management/administrator/settings/index.rst

 .. image:: qms-settings.png

 Use "Search" to search the list.
 Use "Type", "Status", "Responsible", "Date from" and "Date to" to filter the list.
-An example: If you would like to check the progress of all feedback labeled Risk, select Risk under "Type".
+An example: If you would like to check the progress of all feedback postings labeled Risk, select "Risk" under "Type".

 Click "Clear" to show the full list after searching or filtering.
 Use "Export" to export the list to an Excel file.